-Use Form 1040X (PDF), Amended U.S. Individual Income Tax Return, to correct a previously filed Form 1040 (PDF), Form 1040A (PDF), Form 1040EZ (PDF), Form 1040NR (PDF), or Form 1040NR-EZ (PDF).
-If you are filing to claim an additional refund, wait until you have received your original refund (you may cash that check).
-If you owe additional tax for a tax year for which the filing date has not passed, file Form 1040X and pay the tax by the filing date for that year to avoid penalties and interest.
-If the due date falls on a Saturday, Sunday, or legal holiday, the due date is delayed until the next business day.
-The Form 1040X Instructions list the addresses for the service centers.
+If you owe additional tax for a tax year for which the due date for filing has not passed, file Form 1040X and pay the tax by the due date for that year (without regard to any extension of time to file) to avoid penalties and interest.
+If the due date falls on a Saturday, Sunday, or legal holiday, filing the form and paying the tax is timely if filed or paid the next business day.

-You can check the status of your Form 1040X (PDF), Amended U.S. Individual Income Tax Return, using the “Where's My Amended Return?”
-(WMAR) online tool, or the new toll-free telephone line 866-464-2050 three weeks after you file your amended return.
+You can check the status of your Form 1040X (PDF) using the Where's My Amended Return?
+(WMAR) online tool or the toll-free telephone number 866-464-2050 three weeks after you file your amended return.
 Both tools are available in English and Spanish and track the status of amended returns for the current year and up to three prior years.

-The Web tool includes an illustrated graphic that visually communicates where your amended return resides within the processing stages.
-As a reminder, amended returns take up to 12 weeks to process and up to three weeks to show in the application.
-There’s no need to call the IRS unless the application specifically tells you to do so.
+You must enter your taxpayer identification number (usually your Social Security number), date of birth, and ZIP code in either tool to prove your identity.
+Once you authenticate, the Web tool shows an illustrated graphic to visually communicate the status of your amended return within the processing stages: Received, Adjusted, or Completed.
+As a reminder, amended returns take up to 16 weeks to process and up to three weeks to show up in our system.
+Before that time, there is no need to call the IRS unless the tool specifically tells you to do so.

 Page Last Reviewed or Updated: May 19, 2015